-When Marguerite got married, she said one of the best pieces of advice she received was to be upfront at the dress store about how much she wanted to spend.
+When one of our staff members got married, she said one of the best pieces of advice she received was to be upfront at the dress store about how much she wanted to spend.
 She told them to not even bring her a dress to try on over a certain amount.
 She knew that with a side by side comparison, she would probably like the more expensive one, and she didn’t even want to be tempted.

 3. Research alternatives.

 If you find something you like that’s more expensive than you intended, research other options before committing.
 The online store Etsy has a wide range of vendors at all different price points for many wedding services, such as invitations, decor and clothing.
 At the same time, talented friends can often be persuaded to use their talents in lieu of traditional wedding gifts.

 4. Sometimes the best way to save is to spend.